 How punch press works

-There are roughly two types of mechanisms in its design, one is ball type and the other is pin type (cylindrical type).
+There are two main types of mechanisms in the design of punch presses: ball type and pin type (cylindrical type).
 These mechanisms convert the circular motion into a linear motion of the slider.

 Classification of punch press

 1. Classified by slider driving force

 The driving force behind the slider can be either mechanical or hydraulic, resulting in two different types of punch presses:

 The majority of general sheet metal stamping processes utilize mechanical presses.
 In terms of hydraulic presses, there are two types: oil-based and water-based.
 Currently, oil-based hydraulic presses are the most commonly used, while water-based hydraulic presses are mainly used for large or specialized machines.